 Image by Alessandro Parodi Five Hundred Pixels

-In medieval times this part of Cannaregio housed a getto (foundry).
-But it was as the designated Jewish quarter from the 16th to 19th centuries that the word acquired a whole new meaning.
-In accordance with the Venetian Republic’s 1516 decree, Jewish lenders, doctors and clothing merchants were allowed to attend to Venice's commercial interests by day, while at night and on Christian holidays, they were locked into the gated island of the Ghetto Nuovo (New Foundry).
+In medieval times this part of Cannaregio housed a getto (foundry), but it was as the designated Jewish quarter from the 16th to 19th centuries that the word acquired a whole new meaning.
+In accordance with the Venetian Republic’s 1516 decree, by day Jewish lenders, doctors and clothing merchants were permitted to attend to Venice's commercial interests, but at night and on Christian holidays they were locked within the gated island of the Ghetto Nuovo (New Foundry).

-When Jewish merchants fled the Spanish Inquisition for Venice in 1541, there was no place to go in the Ghetto but up.
-Around the Campo del Ghetto Nuovo, upper storeys housed new arrivals, synagogues and publishing houses.
-A plain wooden cupola in the corner of the campo marks the location of the Schola Canton.
+When Jewish merchants fled the Spanish Inquisition for Venice in 1541, there was no place left in the Ghetto to go but up: in buildings around the Campo del Ghetto Nuovo, upper storeys housed new arrivals, synagogues and publishing houses.
+A plain wooden cupola in the corner of the campo (square) marks the location of the Schola Canton.
 Next door is the Schola Tedesca, while the rooftop Schola Italiana is a simple synagogue built by newly arrived and largely destitute Italian Jews, who had fled from Spanish-controlled southern Italy.

 As numbers grew, the Ghetto was extended into the neighbouring Ghetto Vecchio (Old Foundry), creating the confusing situation where the older Jewish area is called the New Ghetto and the newer is the Old Ghetto.
-Sephardic Jewish refugees raised two synagogues in the Campo di Ghetto Vecchio that are considered among the most beautiful in northern Italy, which were lavishly rebuilt in the 17th century.
-The Schola Levantina, founded in 1541, has a magnificent 17th-century woodworked pulpit, while the Schola Spagnola, founded around 1580, shows just how Venetian the community had become, with a flair for Venetian architectural flourishes: repeating geometric details, high-arched windows, and exuberant marble and carved-wood baroque interiors.
+Sephardic Jewish refugees raised two synagogues in Campo del Ghetto Vecchio that are considered among the most beautiful in northern Italy, lavishly rebuilt in the 17th century.
+The Schola Levantina, founded in 1541, has a magnificent 17th-century woodworked pulpit, while the Schola Spagnola, founded around 1580, shows just how Venetian the community had become through a demonstrated flair for Venetian architectural flourishes: repeating geometric details, high-arched windows, and exuberant marble and carved-wood baroque interiors.

-Although you can stroll around this peaceful precinct day and night, the best way to truly experience the Ghetto is to take one of the guided tours of three of the synagogues offered by the Museo Ebraico, departing hourly from 10.30am.
+You can stroll around this peaceful precinct by day and night, but the best way to experience the Ghetto is on a guided tour of three of the synagogues offered by the Museo Ebraico, departing hourly from 10.30am.